Security-Onion-Solutions/securityonion-docs/download.rst

 Before downloading, we highly recommend that you review the :ref:`release-notes` section so that you are aware of all recent changes!

-You can either download our Security Onion ISO image (based on Rocky Linux 9) **or** download a standard x86-64 Rocky Linux 9 Minimal or Ubuntu 20.04 ISO image and then add our Security Onion components. **Please keep in mind that Ubuntu 20.04 is not supported for manager nodes and will be phased out altogether in the future.**
+You can either download our Security Onion ISO image (based on Oracle Linux 9) **or** download a standard x86-64 Oracle Linux 9 or Ubuntu 20.04 ISO image and then add our Security Onion components. **Please keep in mind that Ubuntu 20.04 is not supported for manager nodes and will be phased out altogether in the future.**

 .. tip::